cs1302uga/cs1302-hw02/README.md

 ## Questions

-In your notes, clearly answer the following questions.
+In your notes, answer the following questions.
 These instructions assume that you are logged into the Odin server.

 **NOTE:** For each step, please provide in your notes the full command that you typed to make the related